top of page

 According to the Ashtanga Hridayam, an ancient Ayurvedic text, "Increase of ojas makes for contentment, nourishment of the body and increase of strength."1

 It is the first substance created in the body.
-It looks like ghee and smells like roasted rice.
-(Charaka Samhita, Sutrasthana, 17/74) It is oily, clear, and slightly reddish-yellow.2
+It looks like ghee and smells like roasted rice (Charaka Samhita, Sutrasthana, 17/74).

 Dr. Vasant Lad tells us that ojas "is a protoplasmic, biological substance that

-includes albumin, globulin, and many hormones."
 The immune system, the endocrine (glands, organs, and hormones) system, the skeletal system, the nervous system, the muscular system, the hematopoiesis (blood formation) system, and the digestive system are all part of ojas.3

-Two locations of ojas in the body
+Two Locations of Ojas in the Body

 an illustration of a human heart